philippweinmann/automatedWindowsInstall/README.md

 2. Run main.py to generate ansible code on the machine on which you installed the chocolatey software.

 The generatedAnsibleCode.yml was created in the same directory as the python program.
-You can use this playbook to reinstall windows on other machines.
+You can use this playbook to reinstall windows software automatically on other machines.

+For more Information on Ansible script language and how to use it: https://www.ansible.com/